wp-plugins/threewp-activity-monitor/readme.txt

 == Description ==

+<strong>This plugin is obsolete!
+If your webhost has PHP v5.4, use <a href="http://wordpress.org/plugins/plainview-activity-monitor/">Plainview Activity Monitor</a> instead.</strong>

 Displays a multitude of user actions to keep the site administrator informed that all is well and that the blog or network is not being abused.
 Displays:

 * Logins (successful and failed)